 “Radios Off” (We’re Home)

 “Radios off” is declared over our handheld 2-way radios when the last guide is back at SAFARI camp at the end of each day.
-It’s symbolizes that the everyone is safe and the guided fishing day is complete.
+It’s symbolizes that everyone is safe and the guided fishing day is complete.
 So yes, we are all home safe and sound, decompressing and readjusting back to city life.

 The single, most obvious highlight of this season: how incredibly nice and refreshing and energizing it was to act like normal human beings again.
 I don’t think we – staff and guests – realized how much we all needed to escape the suffocation of the pandemic and the pandemic/political news cycle.